nillyr/octoconf/README.md

 This software is licensed under GNU GPLv3 license.
 See `LICENSE` file in the root folder of the project.

-The information used in the configuration file comes from the movie "[L'Aile ou la Cuisse](https://www.allocine.fr/film/fichefilm_gen_cfilm=47573.html)".
+The information used in the "report information" configuration file come from the movie "[L'Aile ou la Cuisse](https://www.allocine.fr/film/fichefilm_gen_cfilm=47573.html)".

 Icons made by [Freepik](https://www.flaticon.com/authors/freepik "Freepik") from [www.flaticon.com](https://www.flaticon.com/ "Flaticon")